cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ### [2020.04.26 evangelism](https://cybercongress.ai/post/obep/)

 As part of our takeoff and in the spirit of Cyber, we launched our evangelism program.
-Our canary ETH-based DAO, euler/~Foundation enlightened and blessed those who applied, via web3 apps, to spread the gospel of Cyber.
+Our canary ETH-based DAO, euler\~Foundation enlightened and blessed those who applied, via web3 apps, to spread the gospel of Cyber.
 There were just under a dozen applicants, which received a small, yet a hefty bug of tokens for the fulfilled tasks, such as managing TG groups, Discord servers, helping with the donations, etc.

 ### [2020.05.10 upgrade takeoff](https://cyber.page/governance/5)